exitvillain/signalbleed-player/README.md

-# SignalBleed.nyc Music Player
+# SignalBleed.NYC Music Player

 ![Player Screenshot](./signalhub.png)

 Actively powering the live music experience on [SignalBleed.nyc](https://signalbleed.nyc), this player is designed to be fast, responsive, and highly interactive.
 Complete with a like button and next button.
 Analystics like clicks, and play count also get recorded!
+Right now plays happen when a user listens to most of the song.
+I have to go back into my code to remember what it was i think it was something like 2/3 of the song.

-### SignalBleed.nyc
+### SignalBleed.NYC

 A professional React music player with adaptive bitrate streaming via HLS.js.
 Powers the live player at SignalBleed.nyc, featuring real-time track switching, playlist support, infinite scroll, and sorting by most liked or most recent.